 Powder-coated aluminium is lightweight and comes in an array of hues.
 Many suppliers work to the shape and dimensions you want, provided it fits their folding machine.

-Galvanised zinc is another product we use a lot, especially for rural schemes.
+Zinc is another product we use a lot, especially for rural schemes.
 It starts off shiny, develops a lovely patina over time, has an ultra-long lifespan and really enhances certain exterior finishes – especially timber cladding.

 You can get PVCu guttering in a lot of colours now, too.
 It won’t last as long as metal but it’s an affordable option if you’re specifying a cast iron-effect for an older building.